SPF 60 that soaks in quickly, feels lightweight on face and body, and avoids the heavy, clingy finish that stops you reapplying.

 CeraVe Hydrating Mineral Sunscreen Face Lotion Sheer Tint SPF 30

-- Tint helps reduce white cast compared with untinted mineral
+- Tint helps reduce the look of white cast

-- Wearable on bare skin for quick mornings
+- Easy to wear on bare skin for quick mornings

 - Can look shiny or feel heavier on oily skin

-- May cling to dry patches if skin isn’t prepped
+- May catch on dry patches if skin is not prepped well

 Banana Boat Light As Air Sunscreen Lotion SPF 50